Simrannnnnnnnnnnn/Book_Recommendation/README.md

 Feel free to fork this repository and submit pull requests.
 If you find any issues or have suggestions for improvements, please open an issue on the GitHub repository.

 ## References
-Google Books API Documentation
+@Google Books API Documentation
-Flask Documentation
+@Flask Documentation
-scikit-learn Documentation
+@scikit-learn Documentation
-TF-IDF Vectorizer - scikit-learn
+@TF-IDF Vectorizer - scikit-learn
-Linear Kernel - scikit-learn
+@Linear Kernel - scikit-learn

 ## Contact
 for questions or feedback, please reach out to kaur.simran1542@gmail.com